 Problem Action UTS instrument not displayed in UTS Management screen Check that the radio channel and network on the machine are set correctly to match those of the UTS instrument.
 UTS instrument tracks the Machine Target on another machine In the UTS Settings screen, change the target ID on the machine.
 Ensure that each machine using UTS guidance in the same area of a site has a unique Target ID for its MT900 Machine Target.
-Surveyor checking grade behind the machine finds Ensure the following: that it does not match Machine has been benched.
-For more information, see Bench UTS.
-The same design is being used on the machine and by the surveyor.
-The same vertical offset is being used by the machine and the surveyor.
-The surveyor has set up their instrument position accurately and agrees with the elevation on the benchmark used by the machine.
-For more information, see Bench UTS. • The surveyor has the correct pole height set.
-TIP - Ask the surveyor to bench and adjust their pole height to agree with the same benchmark that the machine has been benched on.

-Troubleshooting UTS guidance 7.1.3
+Troubleshooting UTS guidance 5.1.3